| Title: | Plot Data on Oceanographic Maps using 'ggplot2' |

 character specifying the NA action for missing coordinates.
 The "ignore" option ignores the coordinates and returns NAs to transformed coordinates.
 The "remove" option removes missing values from |

-is specified, the function guesses longitude and latitude columns from x
+If x is specified, the function guesses longitude and latitude columns from x by default.

 Returns a data frame with transformed spatial coordinates.